ibm-cloud-docs/monitoring/index.md

 **Control the cost of your monitoring infrastructure.**

-IBM Cloud Monitoring with Sysdig includes functionality that help you control the cost of your monitoring infrastructure in the {{site.data.keyword.Bluemix_notm}}.
+IBM Cloud Monitoring with Sysdig includes functionality that help you control the cost of your monitoring infrastructure in the {{site.data.keyword.cloud_notm}}.
 You can configure the metric sources for which you want to monitor their performance.
 You can enable a pre-defined alert to warn you of usage changes that will impact your billing.

 **Explore and visualize easily your entire environment.**